Directly loading DICOM objects from Google Cloud or AWS in Python

 Frame-level access with Highdicom

 Highdicom is a higher-level library providing several features to work with images and image-derived DICOM objects.
-As of the release 0.25.1, its various reading methods (including imread, segread, annread, and srread) can read any file-like object, including Google Cloud blobs and anything opened with smart_open
+As of the release 0.25.1, its various reading methods (including imread, segread, annread, and srread) can read any file-like object, including Google Cloud blobs and S3 blobs opened with s3fs.

 A particularly useful feature when working with blobs is "lazy" frame retrieval for images and segmentations.
 This downloads only the image metadata when the file is initially loaded, uses it to create a frame-level index, and downloads specific frames as and when they are requested by the user.
 This is especially useful for large multiframe files (such as those found in slide microscopy or multi-segment binary or fractional segmentations) as it can significantly reduce the amount of data that needs to be downloaded to access a subset of the frames.

-In this first example, we use lazy frame retrieval to load only a specific spatial patch from a large whole slide image from the IDC.
+In this first example, we use lazy frame retrieval to load only a specific spatial patch from a large whole slide image from the IDC using GCS.

 import numpy as np